zeddicus-pl/d2rHolyGrail/index.md

 <iframe src="https://clips.twitch.tv/embed?clip=DreamyPlacidScallionPeoplesChamp-QfdXJQ9MKHuO9owj&parent=holygrail.link" style="margin:auto; width: 640px; height: 480px; border: 0px; max-width: 100%"></iframe>

 ## Changelog

+### v2.0.1
+- Items from D2R Shared Stash are included in the count
+- You can select from 4 main types of grail:
+  - Normal & ethereal items count as one
+  - Only normal
+  - Only ehereal
+  - Normal & Ethereal count separetely
+- Includes Runes and Runewords count (configurable)
+- Plays sound when new item is found (configurable)
+- Switch control to only show missing items
+- Automatic checking for updates
+- Improvements in UI speed
+- By default folder open dialog opens in "Saved Games" folder

 ### v1.7.0
 - Fixed reading new save format used in PTR games